- What is mobile number portability?

 - I am having difficulty porting my number, who can help?

-MNP covers all digital mobile service numbers except for satellite-only mobile services.
+Mobile number portability covers all mobile service numbers except for satellite-only mobile services.

 Mobile number portability is the ability to take your existing mobile number to a new service with a new provider.